softfire-eu/softfire-eu.github.io/docs/slack.md

 # Public Channels

-Please, join - after registration - #general: this channel is used for generic chat among partners and all the experimenter.
+Please, join - after registration - #general channel, it is used for generic chat among partners and all the experimenter.
 Take a look here also for news, update and communications from the consortium.

-Also, each Mentor will create a channel, naming it as expname-pub, inviting the proper reference from each team.
-Here, the mentor will invite the proper reference inside the partner to give you support on your experiment, case by case.
+Also, each Mentor will create a channel, naming it as expname-pub.
+Here, the mentor will invite the proper references from the partners to  support your experiment, case by case.

 If you want, you can also join #random: this is a place for non-work-related flimflam, faffing, hodge-podge or jibber-jabber you'd prefer to keep out of more focused work-related channels.